Grief and loss

 ReachOut.com resources on grief and loss

-• Acknowledge their loss and the need to take time to grieve.
+• Acknowledge the young person's loss and the need to take time to grieve.

 • Encourage them to take time, while paying particular attention to taking care of themselves.